-There are many ways you can volunteer at Lakeview Hospital or Stillwater Medical Group.
+There are many ways you can volunteer at Lakeview Hospital or HealthPartners Clinic Stillwater.
 If you’re compassionate, active and want to help improve the health and well-being of those around you, we’re sure to have the right opportunity for you to get involved.

 We’ll help you use your skills, meet new people and make a difference.
-To volunteer at Lakeview Hospital or Stillwater Medical Group, you must:
+To volunteer at Lakeview Hospital or HealthPartners Clinic Stillwater, you must:

 - Be at least 16 years old

 - Commit to volunteering for at least four hours per week

 - Commit to volunteering for a certain period of time, usually at least six months